 - Distended abdomen

-When dogs get constipated, conventional vets often use laxatives, high fiber diets and enemas.
+When dogs get constipated, conventional vets often use prescription laxatives.
 But these can be harmful to your dog.
+To understand why, let’s look at what laxatives are and how they work.

-The most common laxative for dog constipation is lactulose.
-This is a synthetic sugar that draws water into your dog’s colon and stools.
+The most common prescription laxative for dog constipation is lactulose.
+This is a synthetic sugar that works by drawing water into your dog’s colon and stools.

-Laxatives can also cause side effects including abdominal pain, diarrhea and dehydration.
+There are also many well known adverse side effects of laxatives, including abdominal pain, diarrhea and dehydration.

-With so many natural ways to get things moving, there’s no need to use pharmaceutical laxatives for dogs.
+With so many natural laxatives and other ways to get things moving, there’s no need to use prescription laxatives for dogs.
 If you do decide to use them, always do so with the guidance of a professional.
 And never give your dog human laxatives as they can be even more dangerous for dogs.

 How To Get Rid Of Your Dog’s Constipation Naturally